KennaSecurity/toolkit/tasks/ms_defender_atp/readme.md

 ## Command Line

-See the main Toolkit for instrustions on running tasks.
-For this task, if you leave off the Kenna API Key and Kenna Connector ID, the task will create a json file in the default or specifed output directory.
+See the main Toolkit for instructions on running tasks.
+For this task, if you leave off the Kenna API Key and Kenna Connector ID, the task will create a json file in the default or specified output directory.
 You can review the file before attempting to upload to the Kenna directly.

 Recommended Steps: